pra-navi/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+For all use cases below, the **System** is the `CoordiMate` and the **Actor** is the `user`, unless specified otherwise

-**Use case: Delete a person**
+**Use case: Edit a person's details**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. CoordiMate shows a list of persons
-3. User requests to delete a specific person in the list
+3. User requests to edit a specific person in the list and provides the new person particulars
-4. AddressBook deletes the person
+4. CoordiMate updates the person's details with the provided new information

 Use case ends.

 **Extensions**

-* 2a.
+* 4a.
 The list is empty.

   Use case ends.

-* 3a.
+* 4b.
 The given index is invalid.

+    * 4b1.
+CoordiMate shows an error message.

+      Use case resumes from step 2.

+**Use case: Delete all tasks**

+**MSS**

+1. User requests to clear all tasks in task list
+2. CoordiMate clears entire task list
+3. CoordiMate shows an empty list of tasks

+Use case ends.

+**Extensions**

+* 13a.
+The list is empty.

+  Use case ends.

+**Use case: Mark a task as completed**

+**MSS**

+1. User requests to list tasks
+2. CoordiMate shows a list of tasks
+3. User requests to mark a specific task in the list as completed
+4. CoordiMate updates the status of the task to be completed

+Use case ends.

+**Extensions**

+* 14a.
+The list is empty.

+  Use case ends.

+* 14b.
+The given index is invalid.

+    * 14b1.
+CoordiMate shows an error message.

+      Use case resumes from step 2.

+* 14c.
+The specific task is already mark as completed.

+    * 14c1.
+CoordiMate displays task as completed.

+      Use case ends.

+**Use case: Mark a task as uncomplete**

+**MSS**

+1. User requests to list tasks
+2. CoordiMate shows a list of tasks
+3. User requests to mark a specific task in the list as uncomplete
+4. CoordiMate updates the status of the task to be uncomplete

+Use case ends.

+**Extensions**

+* 15a.
+The list is empty.

+  Use case ends.

+* 15b.
+The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 15b1.
+CoordiMate shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

+* 15c.
+The specific task is already mark as uncomplete.

+    * 15c1.
+CoordiMate displays task as uncomplete.

+      Use case ends.

 *{More to be added}*